Who was the First Woman Speaker of Lok Sabha?

 10 shares

-The first woman speaker of Lok Sabha is Meira Kumar.
-She served the 15th Lok Sabha from 2019- 2014.
-She created history in India by being the first woman speaker of the Lok Sabha in 2009.
-Her rising career in politics made her become one of the strong advocates for women’s rights and inclusivity.
+The First Woman Speaker of Lok Sabha is Meira Kumar.
+She served the 15th Lok Sabha from 2009 to 2014.
+Moreover, she created history in India by being the first woman speaker of the Lok Sabha on the 3rd of June, 2009.
+Additionally, her rising career in politics made her one of the strong advocates for women’s rights and inclusivity.
 Kumar belonged to a Dalit family that was politically active.
-Before joining politics, she joined the Indian Foreign Service and served for almost a decade.
+Furthermore, before joining politics, she joined the Indian Foreign Service and served for almost a decade.
 Rajiv Gandhi, the erstwhile Prime Minister asked Meira Kumar to come to India, after being posted to Madrid and London, and join politics because she will have a good future here.

 Biography of Meira Kumar